 Here's a complete free guitar scales pdf ebook, entitled "84 Guitar Scales and Arpeggios Patterns".
 A downloadable pdf with plenty of scales patterns, with different fingerings and fretboard positions.
 For each scale, you can learn a number of different shapes, depending on the zone of the fretboard you're working on.
 The ebook contains of course the most important scales for beginners, such as major and minor, but shows also more advanced charts such as triads arpeggios, seventh chords arpeggios, pentatonic and blues scales.

-For more scales tabs and lessons about scale fingerings, speed exercises, fretboard geometry, check out these online guitar lessons sites.
+For more scales tabs and lessons on chords, fingerings, speed exercises, fretboard geometry, check out my online guitar lessons page.

 There are various tips when it comes to practice guitar scales.
 First of all, start slow and try to be as much as possible clean and accurate.